matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 ## Composability

-zkSync smart contracts are able to call one another just like in the Ethereum ecosystem.
+zkSync smart contracts are able to call one another just like Ethereum smart contracts can.
 Each call transaction tree is atomic regardless of the number of contract instances involved.

 Any DeFi project can be migrated to zkSync, since most of the existing Solidity code can be deployed without changes.